DRAFTS | PROJECTS | EXHIBITIONS

 Alexandra Gheorghe-Papadopol and Amanda Stanciu simultaneously started two works inspired by the same subject, as an exercise to test different visual sensitivities.
 Within the curatorial program Draft this exercise was taken further and transformed into a collaborative project that tested the boundary between documentary and fantasy in achieving...

 Maria Calotă began her critical research on the topic of animal abuse through a series of drawings.
-In their Place illustrates traditions and customs around the world – Spanish corrida, English foxhunting, dog fighting – which, under the guise of sporting contests, tolerates the merciless torture and killing of animals for the entertainment of the...
+In their Place illustrates traditions and customs around the world – Spanish corrida, English foxhunting, dog fighting – which, under the guise of sporting contests, tolerate the merciless torture and killing of animals for the entertainment of the...